IgniteUI/igniteui-xplat-docs/doc/en/components/general-changelog-dv-blazor.md

 - `Checkbox`, `Switch`
   - Changed `Change` event argument type from `ComponentBoolValueChangedEventArgs` to `CheckboxChangeEventArgs`.
 - `Combo`
-  - The `IgbCombo` is now of generic type and its type needs to be specified either by setting `T` or other methods.
+  - The `IgbCombo` is now of generic type and its type needs to be specified by assigning `T` to desired value type.
 That way binding to `Value` allows for collection as well.
   - Removed `PositionStrategy`, `Flip`, `SameWidth` properties.
 - `SelectComponent`
   - Removed `PositionStrategy`, `Flip`, `SameWidth` properties.
 - `DateTimeInput`
   - Removed `MaxValue` and `MinValue` properties.
 Used `Max` and `Min` instead.
-- `Dialog`
-  - Renamed `CloseOnEscape` property to `KeepOpenOnEscape`.
 - `Dropdown`
   - Removed `PositionStrategy` property.
 - `Input`
-  - Removed `Maxlength` and `Minlength` properties.
-Use the `Max` and `Min` properties instead.
+  - Renamed `Maxlength` and `Minlength` properties to `MaxLength` and `MinLength`.
   - Renamed `Readonly` and `Inputmode` properties to `ReadOnly` and `InputMode`.
   - Changed `InputMode` type also to `string`.
 - `Radio`